Galactic contribution to the high-energy neutrino flux found in track-like IceCube events: Discussion

 \subsection{Diffuse Galactic neutrinos and diffuse Galactic gamma rays}

 High-energy neutrino production is accompanied by emission of gamma rays in the same energy band as neutrinos \citep[see e.g.][and references therein]{ST-UFN}.
 For the most common hadronic-interaction mechanisms, where neutrinos are born in decays of charged $\pi$ mesons, gamma rays come from decays of their neutral counterparts.
 It is remarkable that the Galactic-plane diffuse gamma-ray flux above 100~TeV has been recently observed \citep[Tibet-AS$\gamma$ experiment,][]{Tibet-GalDiffuse}.
-If these gamma rays have hadronic origin, then the corresponding Galactic neutrino flux is expected \citep[e.g][]{Tibet-neutrino1,Tibet-neutrino2,Tibet-neutrino3,Tibet-neutrino4,Tibet-neutrino5}.
+If these gamma rays have hadronic origin, then the corresponding Galactic neutrino flux is expected \citep[e.g][]{Tibet-neutrino1, Tibet-neutrino2,Tibet-neutrino3, Tibet-neutrino4,Tibet-neutrino5}.
 Simple relations for kinematics of $\pi$-meson decays, collected e.g.\ in Sec.~3.1 of \citet{ST-UFN}, allow one to relate the fluxes of neutrinos, $dN_\nu/dE$, at the neutrino energy $E$, and of gamma rays, $dN_\gamma/dE_\gamma$, at the gamma-ray energy $E_\gamma$, as

 with $A\approx 2/3$ ($4/3$) for the $pp$ ($p\gamma$) interactions, respectively.
 The neutrino flux at $E>200$~TeV we discuss here thus corresponds to the flux of gamma rays with energies $E_\gamma>400$~TeV.
-Assuming $pp$ interactions and the neutrino flux estimated in Sec.~\ref{sec:disc:flux}, the expected Galactic-plane flux of photons above 400~TeV is $\sim(7.8 \pm 3.3)\times 10^{-17}$~TeV$^{-1}$cm$^{-2}$s$^{-1}$sr$^{-1}$.
+Assuming $pp$ interactions and the neutrino flux estimated in \autoref{sec:disc:flux}, the expected Galactic-plane flux of photons above 400~TeV is $\sim(7.8 \pm 3.3)\times 10^{-17}$~TeV$^{-1}$cm$^{-2}$s$^{-1}$sr$^{-1}$.
 This estimate fits well with the measurement of the Galactic-plane gamma-ray flux at 398~TeV$<E_\gamma<$1000~TeV reported by \citet{Tibet-GalDiffuse}.
 A more detailed comparison would require particular quantitative assumptions about the distribution of sources in the Galaxy and of the shape of the emitted spectrum.
-This information is needed to account for the absorption of gamma rays due to pair production on the cosmic background photons \citep{Nikishov1962}, important for energies above 100~TeV \citep{AhlersMurase-gamma-Gal,Winter-gamma-Gal,KalashevST-gamma-Gal}.
+This information is needed to account for the absorption of gamma rays due to pair production on the cosmic background photons, \citep{Nikishov1962}, important for energies above 100~TeV. \citep{AhlersMurase-gamma-Gal,Winter-gamma-Gal,KalashevST-gamma-Gal}.
+We note that the Tibet gamma-ray signal matches the neutrino signal also in the spatial extension, $\sim \pm 10^\circ$ around the Galactic plane.